MooseEagleShark/LoganTMeyerResume/journal.md

     restrict viewer access:
       off

-    Function Associations: No idea what these archive
+    Function Associations: No idea what these are

     Price Class:
     North America and Europe (getting very curious how much this whole configuration will cost lol)

+javascript website counter:
+  first google link is here, for making a pure javascript counter.
+Since we will want to integrate with dynamoDB, this is a good starting point, but will need to be modified.